 She started to practice Ashtanga yoga with Bev Sowerby and Simon Chandler in 2007.
 An immediate sense of the physical and psychological potential of this system of yoga encouraged Sheridan to become a committed practitioner ever since.
-As her practice has deepened, her historic injuries from being a professional dancer have been overcome.
+As her practice has deepened, her historic injuries from being a professional dancer and runner have been overcome.

 Ashtanga Yoga Bath was established in 2001 by Bev Sowerby and Simon Chandler, who have been passing on traditional teachings of Ashtanga and Ayurveda to students in the South West and beyond ever since.